HestHub/nix-config/blog.md

   systemd.services."autovt@tty1".enable = false;
 ```

-not about the root cause, but if it works it works right? [forum discussion](https://discourse.nixos.org/t/gnome-display-manager-fails-to-login-until-wi-fi-connection-is-established/50513/14)
+I don't know the root cause, but if it works, it works. [forum discussion](https://discourse.nixos.org/t/gnome-display-manager-fails-to-login-until-wi-fi-connection-is-established/50513/14)

-### containerization and VPN
+### Containerization and VPN

 next up - virtualization and VPN

-I'm using [Tailscale](https://tailscale.com/) for a private network between my machine, and setting up this in nix is a oneliner service addition:
+I'm using [Tailscale](https://tailscale.com/) for a private network between my machine, and setting up this in nix is an oneliner service addition:

-Virtualization with podman is handled in its own "domain" called "Virtualisation":
+Virtualization, in this case with podman containers, will be configured in its own "domain" called "Virtualisation":
 [Wiki](https://wiki.nixos.org/wiki/Podman)

 ``` nix